 10. Managing Credit without Understanding It in the First Place

-To say ‘the times they are a changing’ is a huge understatement in the 21st century.
+To say ‘the times they are a-changing’ is a vast understatement in the 21st century.
 Gone are the days of simple credit card statements, simple bill payments, and using cash to pay for items.

 This is an era of credit complexities crossing many more financial lines than ever anticipated.
 Credit mistakes are commonly made by those who make assumptions based on old information.
 Old information doesn’t apply in most of the financial world.
 In this regard, it is essential to stay abreast of what changes are taking place to make the best choices when spending money.